Phenylalanine - DLPA

 Phenylalanine is an essential amino acid.
-Inside the body, phenylalanine is converted into tyrosine, another amino acid.
+Inside the body, it is converted into tyrosine, another amino acid.
 Tyrosine is then used to produce dopamine and norepinephrine, both neurotransmitters.
 All of these elements are important because of their relationship to the central nervous system.

 The body converts phenylalanine into tyrosine, another amino acid essential for making proteins, certain brain chemicals, and thyroid hormones.
 Symptoms of phenylalanine deficiency include confusion, lack of energy, decreased alertness, decreased memory, and diminished appetite.

-Mind Power Rx - Formulated by Ray Sahelian, M.D.
+Mind Power Rx

-balance of brain circulation agents and neurotransmitter precursors with
+has a wonderful balance of brain circulation agents and neurotransmitter

-powerful natural brain chemicals that support:
+precursors with powerful natural brain chemicals that support:

 • Memory and Mood